-- (a) Nondegree students register under one of the two registration options: - (1) Academic year: Fall and spring semesters with summers optional. - (2) Summer term only: Registration for fall and spring terms is not allowed; application for admission is necessary to be considered for the academic year enrollment pattern. - (b) Part-time nondegree students are subject to the following restrictions: - (1) The college of enrollment (home department, at the graduate level) has the right to terminate a continuing nondegree student's registration authorization at any time prior to the beginning of a term. - (2) Registration is limited to part-time status (less than twelve credit hours) in the fall or spring semester. - (3) Part-time nondegree students are ineligible for early registration for the fall or spring semester; they may, however, register after the third day of instruction in the fall or spring semester.
-The late registration fine is waived for nondegree students registering on the fourth through the tenth days of instruction. - (4) The same grading system is applicable to degree and nondegree students.
+- (a) Nondegree students register under one of the two registration options: - (1) Academic year: Fall and spring semesters with optional summer and winter sessions. - (2) Summer term only: Registration for fall and spring terms is not allowed; application for admission is necessary to be considered for the academic year enrollment pattern. - (b) Part-time nondegree students are subject to the following restrictions: - (1) The college of enrollment (home department, at the graduate level) has the right to terminate a continuing nondegree student's registration authorization at any time prior to the beginning of a term. - (2) Registration is limited to part-time status (less than twelve credit hours) in the fall or spring semester. - (3) Part-time nondegree students are ineligible for early registration for the fall or spring semester; they may, however, register as follows: - (A) Starting on July 15 or the next business day for the fall semester. - (B) Starting the next business day after the advanced registration period concludes for degree-seeking students for the winter session and spring semester; - $(C) \quad Summer session opens to degree-seeking and nondegree students simultaneously. \\$ - (4) The same grading system is applicable to degree and nondegree students.
 Credit earned on nondegree status is not applicable to a degree except by subsequent admission to degree status and, at the graduate and professional level, successful petition for application of such credit to the degree.
-A maximum of twelve hours of graduate credit earned while on nondegree status may be applied to a degree. - (5) Nondegree students must apply for admission to be considered for degree status enrollment. - (c) Persons admitted to the University as nondegree students for participation in special programs are categorized as "full-time" nondegree students.
-Nondegree students eligible for full-time status, and thus early registration privileges, are: - (1) students admitted on nondegree status for the sole purpose of participation in an offcampus program, and - (2) participants in University-affiliated exchange programs. - (d) No other students are given the privilege of full-time nondegree status without the permission of the Office of the Registrar. - (e) Concurrent registrants are part-time nondegree students, ineligible for early registration in the fall or spring semester.
+A maximum of twelve hours of graduate credit earned while on nondegree status may be applied to a degree. - (5) Nondegree students must apply for admission to be considered for degree status enrollment. - (c) Persons admitted to the university for participation in the following programs are eligible for full-time status, and thus early registration privileges: - (1) online and/or off-campus programs; - (2) university-affiliated exchange programs; - (3) study abroad programs for students who are enrolled at other institutions. - (d) No other students are given the privilege of full-time nondegree status without the permission of both the college admitting the student and the colleges offering the courses in which the student wishes to enroll. - (e) Students in concurrent enrollment at the University of Illinois at Chicago or at Springfield are part-time nondegree students, ineligible for early registration in the fall or spring semester.